 Being a retired person of limited means and, therefore, someone who continues to struggle with the question as to whether I should purchase online with Amazon, I read with some interest that HM Revenue and Customs has published a name-and-shame list of tax evaders.

-Treasury minister David Gauke has several times suggested that tax avoiders have nowhere to hide.
+On several occasions, the Treasury minister, David Gauke, has suggested that tax avoiders have nowhere to hide.
 That is reassuring, except if your tax dodging is brazenly out in the open – as it is with such firms as Amazon and Google!
 It would be a bit like counting your money whilst travelling in the glass Pope-mobile in which the Bishop of Rome sometimes travels – can be seen by the public but the thick glass cannot be penetrated.
 Is this perhaps a question of untouchability?

 * N.B.
 All puns are personal and intended, and will, I trust, lend some humour to the gravitas of this article.